Mammals

 Woodland Species

 While hiking the trails through the forests of Mt.
 Joy and Mt.
 Misery, visitors often encounter white-tailed deer, gray squirrels, and eastern chipmunks.
-The red fox is the largest known resident predator in the park.
+The red fox is the largest confirmed resident predator in the park.
 In the spring the young can often be seen at their den’s "door."

 Meadow Species